cbfacademy/react-assessment/README.md

 Ensure your app has the following functionality:

 ### Functionality
-1. Load an initial set of suggested books from a local data store (JSON file) called `local-books.js` when the app start up.
+1. Load an initial set of suggested books from a local data store (JSON file) called `local-books.js` when the app starts up.
 1. Add a book to a local list of books (*The stored books do not have to persist across sessions.
 When you refresh the browser the application can reset.*).
-    - You application should contain one function called `addToBookcase()`
+    - The application should contain one function called `addToBookcase()`
     - Ensure you cannot add the same book more than once to your local list of books.
 1. Remove a book from a local list of books.
-    - You application should contain one function called `removeToBookcase()`
+    - The application should contain one function called `removeFromBookcase()`
-1. Keep a count of the number of books in the bookcase and display in the `document.title` and on the page in a `h2` element. *You may wish to use useEffect to update the title on every app load*.
+1. Keep a count of the number of books in your book list and display the counr in the `<title>` tag and on the page in a `<h2>` element. *Consider using the `useEffect()` hook to update the title on every render*.
 1. Ensure your application is broken down into components.
-Each component should be a logical representation of objects in your application.
+Each component should be a logical representation of objects in your application (e.g. Book, BookList, Header, Search).

 **Expected App File Structure:**
 ```